cengel/ArcGIS_geocoding/README.md

         Expiration: (you decide)
         Format: HTML

-    (The token is tied to the IP address of the machine that requests the service, so if you use a laptop and move, say from your home wireless over VPN to your lab on campus, the same token will not work.)
+    (The token is tied to the IP address of the machine that requests the service, so if you use a laptop and move, say, from your home wireless over VPN to your lab on campus, the same token will not work.)

 ## Anatomy of geocoding requests

-Now let's put together a URL that will determine the the location for `380 New York St,  Redlands, CA`.
+Now let's put together a URL that will determine the location for `380 New York St,  Redlands, CA`.

 Here is what we need: